dkarunakaran/scenario_extraction_framework/README.md

 ## More details about the framework code

 There are 3 ros nodes in the first stage: lanepoint filetring & lane construction, scenario detection, and scenario parameter extraction.
 Lanepoint filetring & lane construction node is responsible for filtering the lane points, then build lanes and convert them to lanelet representation.
+It is called laneletsmap_generator.
 Sceanrio detection node identifies the scenarios such as cut-in and cut-out, then mark it as scenarios.
 Also it stores all the position data of ego vehicle and other vehicles in frenet frame.
-The last node is reposible for extracting the required parameters from the marked scenarios.
+The name of the node is extraction.
+The last node, feature_model is reposible for extracting the required parameters from the marked scenarios.

 The second stage has files for generating OpenX files.